Isao Takahata: Studio Ghibli

 Concurrent to these events, Miyazaki had made his own directorial debut in the Lupin III feature film The Castle of Cagliostro in 1979, which was a critical success.
-Inspired by this, Miyazaki then began developing his own manga, Nausicaä of the Valley of the Wind, and directing its 1984 film adaption, which also was commercially and critically successful.
-Miyazaki approached Takahata with the idea of co-founding their own animation studio based on the success of Nausicaä; Studio Ghibli was subsequently formed in 1985 by Miyazaki, Takahata, and Miyazaki's collaborators Toshio Suzuki and Yasuyoshi Tokuma.
+Following Cagliostro, Miyazaki began developing his own manga, Nausicaä of the Valley of the Wind, and directing its 1984 film adaptation, which was commercially and critically successful.
+Takahata served as producer on the film, which was animated at Topcraft before the formation of Studio Ghibli.
+Napier writes that Takahata producing the film reassured Miyazaki while working with Topcraft's unfamiliar team.
+Takahata introduced Joe Hisaishi, starting his long association with Miyazaki.
+The success of Nausicaä helped create the financial and professional basis for a new studio.
+Miyazaki approached Takahata with the idea of co-founding an animation studio for theatrical features, and Studio Ghibli was subsequently formed in 1985 by Miyazaki, Takahata, Toshio Suzuki, and Yasuyoshi Tokuma, with financial support from Tokuma Shoten.
+Studio Ghibli opened on 15 June 1985 in Kichijōji, Tokyo.
+Miyazaki and Takahata founded the studio to produce original, high-quality feature films as an alternative to the stagnation of television-derived animation.